redtempo/dnnstuff.injectanything/README.md

 A DNN module that allows you to inject javascript/vbscript/css into your page

+## Donate

+Opensource at Red Tempo is done with spare time, nights and weekends.
+[Please consider donating](https://paypal.me/redwards1966) to help add new features and fix bugs for newer DNN builds

 ## Minimum DNN Version

 Current releases support DNN 7.2.0 and later